 - Documentation on WoT implementations and related tools to help developers

 The technical development of standards is not in scope for the Interest Group.
 Identified Recommendation Track opportunities will be handed over to appropriate W3C groups if such a group exists, or within a dedicated Community Group or Business Group when incubation is needed.

-The primary deliverables of the WoT Interest Group are IG Notes that identify use cases and requirements for existing and/or new WoT building blocks (i.e., technical specifications).
+The primary deliverables of the WoT Interest Group are IG Notes that identify use cases and requirements for existing and/or new WoT building blocks (i.e., technical specifications by the WoT Working Group).
 The IG Notes may contain the consensus of first implementation experiences gained by the group (e.g., during PlugFests).
 The group will also maintain a public list of identified WoT building blocks that it is tracking and investigating.

 The Interest Group will not deliver any normative specifications.